Learn how to make smoked swordfish on ANY grill or smoker!

 For our smoked swordfish marinade we are going to use:

-- 1 Tbsp Kosher Salt or your favorite Seafood Rub
+- 1 tablespoon Kosher Salt or your favorite Seafood Rub

 Again, you may need to double this if you are smoking a lot of swordfish steaks.

-You can place the ingredients with swordfish steaks in a ziploc bag and let them marinate for an hour or two in the refrigerator while you get your smoker set up.
+You can place the ingredients with swordfish steaks in a resealable gallon sized bag and let them marinate for an hour or two in the refrigerator while you get your smoker set up.

 Best Wood for Smoked Swordfish